dougeby/IntuneDocs/InTuneDocs/DeployUse/common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md

     > [!IMPORTANT]
     > If the client software was installed by using a Group Policy Object (GPO), you must remove the Group Policy Object (GPO) before you can remove the client software to prevent the software from being reinstalled.

-    If the client fails to uninstall, read [Troubleshoot Endpoint Protection in Microsoft Intune](troubleshoot-endpoint-protection-in-microsoft-intune.md) for more help.
+    If the client fails to uninstall, read [Troubleshoot Endpoint Protection](/troubleshoot/troubleshoot-endpoint-protection-in-microsoft-intune) for more help.

-## How to manage user-device linking
+## Manage user-device linking
 Before you can deploy software to a user, you must link the user to a computer.
 You can link a user to multiple computers, but each computer can be linked to only one user.
 Users are automatically linked to any computers that they enroll in Intune by using the company portal.

 ### To link a user to a computer

-1. In the [Microsoft Intune administration console](https://manage.microsoft.com/), click **Groups** &gt; **All Devices** (or another group that contains the computer you want to link to a user).
+1. In the [Microsoft Intune administration console](https://manage.microsoft.com/), choose **Groups** &gt; **All Devices** (or another group that contains the computer you want to link to a user).

-2. Select the computer that you want to link a user, and then click **Link User**.
+2. Select the computer that you want to link a user, and then choose **Link User**.

     The **Link User** dialog box displays a list of available users with their display name, user ID, and the number of computers to which each user is currently linked.
 If a user is already linked to the selected computer, that user’s name and user ID are displayed under **Current user**.
 If the computer is not linked to any user, **No User** appears under **Current User**.

 3. Do one of the following:

-    -   To leave the computer linked to its current user, if there is one, click **Cancel**.
+    -   To leave the computer linked to its current user, if there is one, choose **Cancel**.

-    -   To remove the link to the current user, if there is one, click **Remove link**&gt;**OK**.
+    -   To remove the link to the current user, if there is one, choose **Remove link**&gt;**OK**.

     -   To link the computer to a new user, in the **All users** list, select a user.
-Confirm that the user data is correct, and then click **OK**.
+Confirm that the user data is correct, and then choose **OK**.

 > [!TIP]
 > If you want to restrict end users ability to link themselves to computers, enable the option **Restrict users' ability to link themselves to computers** in the **Microsoft Intune Agent Settings** policy.